 Sampson family wrongful death lawsuit for Tyre’s death

 Tyre’s family filed a wrongful death lawsuit against several defendants, including ICON Park, ride operator Slingshot, Austrian ride manufacturer Funtimes Handels and German ride chair manufacturer Gerstlauer Amusement Rides.
-The family settled the lawsuit against ICON and Slingshot for an undisclosed sum but is not reported to have settled with the foreign manufacturers.
+The family settled the lawsuit against ICON and Slingshot for an undisclosed sum.

 About a year after Tyre’s death, the ride was disassembled and removed from the park.